 • Frequent scratching of the body or scalp, live lice, rash, or any other spots that resemble childhood diseases.

 • Student is irritable, continuously crying, or requires more attention than school staff can provide while ensuring the health, safety, or well-being of the other students.
 Students returning to school from an absence are required to present a written explanatory excuse from their parent(s) or legal guardian stating the cause for the absence.

 A note from the student’s health care provider is needed when

 • The student has been absent for 3 or more consecutive days,

 • The student is returning to school after hospitalization,

 • The student has been under the doctor’s care for a significant illness, or • the student is returning to school after being excluded because of a communicable disease.

 Medicine at school

 In the event that any child is to take medicine during the day, please refer to the school medication policy.
-A parent must transport medicine to the school.
-Students may not transport any medicine, even prescribed.
-A parent will fill out a permission slip with the clinic for medication in addition to getting the permission slip signed and stamped by the child's primary care Doctor.
+A parent must transport medicine to school.
+Students may not take any medicine, even prescribed.
+A parent will fill out a permission slip with the clinic for medication in addition to getting the permission slip signed and stamped by the child's primary care doctor.
 If prescription medication has to be kept on a child's person, a Medication Authorization form must be provided.
 Medication Authorization Form